RevoltSecurities/Subdominator/README.md

    - Dnsdumpter Setup:

       ***Dnsdumpster requires csrf token and cookie to obtain it visit **Dnsdumpter**: [Dnsdumpster](https://dnsdumpster.com) Search any domain and Intercept the requests your burp that contains token and cookie.
-Copy that and paste in your yaml file**
+Copy the csrf cookie and crsf tokens value only and paste in your yaml file**

       <h1 align="center">
         <img src="https://github.com/sanjai-AK47/Subdominator/assets/119435129/d0aa5316-7698-4942-9512-2b3c3dc0a007" width="700px">